 e look forward to welcoming you online to this year's PMEA Annual Conference, April 14- 17.
 PMEA will once again be utilizing the platform Showcare, which was also used for the 2020 summer conference.
 All registered conference attendees will have access to the platform for 90 days, allowing attendees to view many of the conference offerings after April 17 and at their convenience.
 Act 48 hours will be offered for the majority of the content presented.
 More than 60 on-demand sessions will be available to watch in an on-demand format, so they can be viewed when it's most convenient for you.
 You'll find a complete session list, along with descriptions, below.
 Approximately 20 sessions will be released each day (Thursday, Friday & Saturday).
-In addition to the pre-recorded content, Thursday evening will feature synchronous open forum discussions and an Invited Researcher session with Elizabeth Parker, Temple University, as well as a keynote presentation by Byron Stripling, Principal Pops Conductor, Pittsburgh Symphony Orchestra.
-The evening will end with college/university receptions, held in the virtual space this year.
-Synchronous research sessions will also be available on Friday in the late afternoon/early evening.
+In addition to the pre-recorded content, Thursday evening will feature live open forum discussions as well as a keynote presentation by Byron Stripling, Principal Pops Conductor, Pittsburgh Symphony Orchestra.
 The Saturday schedule includes a performance by the woodwind quintet WindSync and a presentation by Julie Duty, Founder & Executive Director of United Sound, an organization which offers the solution for music educators who desire to include students with disabilities in their music programs but struggle with the "how" and the "when."
 This year's event will also include opportunities to network with fellow attendees, as well as an online Music Education Marketplace (exhibit hall) - allowing participants to connect directly with exhibitors within the platform.
 While the exhibit hall will be "open" the duration of the event, there will be specific hours, beginning Wednesday evening and concluding Saturday afternoon, when the exhibitors will be available for live interaction.
 Please visit the Annual Conference section of the PMEA website (www.pmea.net), under the Conferences & Events menu option for complete information, including online registration, as well as a downloadable conference registration form.
 We look forward to "seeing" you in April!